-The admission of this large group of Eskimos raised the number of patients in the hosthe 55,494 cases of the disease reported in 1960 represents only a 5% drop from the 1959 rate.
+According to Dr. Blomquist, the 55,494 cases of the disease reported in 1960 represents only a 5% drop from the 1959 rate.
 This is not enough to eliminate tuberculosis as a major health problem, he says.

-"The problem has reached a stage where the decline must be accelerated or the prevalence of the disease will off, and tuberculosis will out as a long-term experiment of the problem," Dr. Blomquis says.
+"The problem has reached a stage where the decline must be accelerated or the prevalence of the disease will ol off, and tuberculosis will out as a long-term expen ve problem," Dr. Blomquis says.